shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ```

 Unfortunately there is no such extension method `IsFullMoon()` for DateTime by
-default but you can [add it](https://khalidabuhakmeh.com/calculate-moon-phase-with-csharp).
+default but one can [add it](https://khalidabuhakmeh.com/calculate-moon-phase-with-csharp).

 ### Ordering Modifiers